marambelhouchet/marambelhouchet/README.md

 </p>
 <h1>About Me</h1>

 <p>👋 Hi there!
-I'm Maram Belhouchet, an enthusiastic student passionate about Big Data and Data Analysis.
-Currently pursuing my studies in Big Data and Data Analysis, I'm deeply intrigued by the world of data and its potential to uncover insights and drive decisions.</p>
+I'm Maram Belhouchet, a software engineering student.
+I'm deeply intrigued by the world of data and its potential to uncover insights and drive decisions.</p>

 <p>Here are a few things about me:</p>

-- 🎓 I'm a student specializing in Big Data and Data Analysis.
+- 🎓 I'm a software engineering student student.
 - 💻 I enjoy exploring data, uncovering patterns, and deriving meaningful insights.
 - 🌱 I'm constantly learning and expanding my skills in the field of data science and analytics.
 - 📊 I'm passionate about using data-driven approaches to solve real-world problems and make informed decisions.